Jaisonemathew/newsletter-signup/README.md

 # newsletter-signup
- Simple newsletter signup website build using Nodejs,Express and Bootstrap
+ This is a simple newsletter signup website build using Nodejs,Express and Bootstrap Hosted on Microsoft Azure